Seán Mac Stíofáin: Leading the Provisional IRA

 (3) the unconditional release of all political prisoners.

 The British claimed this was impossible owing to the commitment it had given to unionists.
 The talks ended in failure, and as a briefing for prime minister Edward Heath later noted, Whitelaw "found the experience of meeting and talking to Mr Mac Stíofáin very unpleasant".
-Mac Stíofáin said that Whitelaw put up his bluff exterior at first, but after a couple of minutes let it drop and showed himself to be a shrewd political operator; he also noted that Whitelaw was one of the few Englishmen[sic] to pronounce his name correctly.
+During the meeting, Martin McGuinness reportedly told Whitelaw that he had personally seen British paratroopers kill unarmed civilians in Derry.
+Mac Stíofáin said that Whitelaw put up his bluff exterior at first, but after a couple of minutes let it drop and showed himself to be a shrewd political operator; he also noted that Whitelaw was one of the few Englishmen to pronounce his name correctly.
+On the flight back to Belfast, a British official reportedly urged him not to resume the campaign, to which Mac Stíofáin replied that the IRA had not worried about its own casualties.

 Following the unsuccessful talks, Mac Stíofáin ordered an intensification of the IRA campaign which peaked on 21 July 1972, or Bloody Friday, when the IRA detonated 22 car bombs in less than two hours across Belfast, killing nine people and injuring 130.
 In his memoirs, Mac Stíofáin described the operation as "a concerted sabotage offensive" intended to demonstrate the IRA was capable of planting a large number of bombs at once.

-At a meeting between Heath and Irish Taoiseach Jack Lynch in Munich on 4 September 1972, the former asked the latter if Mac Stíofáin could be arrested.
-In reply, Lynch said that he couldn't as the evidence against him was flimsy and he had a high degree of public support.
+In a later interview, he gave his own account of the operation, saying that a further 14 bombs had been planted outside Belfast the same day, and that each device had been accompanied by three telephoned warnings.
+He disputed press reports that eleven people had died, insisting the figure was nine, and argued that responsibility for the resulting civilian deaths lay with the authorities for failing to pass on the IRA's warnings to the public.

 On 19 November 1972, a controversial interview with Mac Stíofáin was broadcast on the RTÉ This Week radio programme.
-He was arrested in Dublin on the same day and the interview was later used as evidence against him on a trial of IRA membership, and on 25 November he was sentenced to six months' imprisonment by the Special Criminal Court in Dublin.
+He was arrested in Dublin on the same day, and the interview was later used as evidence against him in a trial for IRA membership.
+On 25 November, he was sentenced to six months' imprisonment by the Special Criminal Court in Dublin.
 Political fallout arising from the interview was considerable and some days later, Fianna Fáil minister Gerry Collins sacked the entire RTÉ authority.